ibm-genwqe/genwqe-user/README.md

 Genwqe-user
 ===========

-GenWQE is a PCIe accleration card.
+GenWQE is a PCIe acceleration card.
 This repository contains the source code to build a generic user level work queue for zlib style compression/decompression according to RFC1950, RFC1951 and RFC1952.

     /lib